pratul-maurya/-Phishing_Link_Detection-/README.md

 6. The Existence of “HTTPS” Token in the Domain Part of the URL (1.1.12) The phishers may add the “HTTPS” token to the domain part of a URL in order to trick users.
 Rule:
-● Using HTTP Token in Domain Part of The URL → Phishing ● Otherwise → Legitimate
+● Using HTTP Token in Domain Part of The URL → Phishing /n ● Otherwise → Legitimate/n

 The python program checks the given URL for the following 2 phishing rules:
 7. Domain Registration Length (1.1.9)